N1nj4Gh0stX/CSC-328/README.md

 - Limited support for non-ASCII filenames.
 - The client occasionally crashes during recursive uploads and downloads of directories.
 Restarting the client-side program is required to resume operations.
 - The server displays the shutdown message twice when terminated using `Ctrl+C`.
 This behavior is non-critical but may confuse users.
+-  The server does not notify the client upon shutdown.
+However, the client detects the disconnection, displays an appropriate message, and gracefully shuts down.

 ## Updates and Changes